jcristovao/migrationplus/README.md

     sql :: [SqlUnit]
     sql = [tableTrig, tableIdTrig]

-Don't forget to gather around all defined variables in one array, that in this case I (in a very imaginative way) called `sql`.
+Don't forget to gather around all defined variables in one list, that in this case I (on a very imaginative way) called `sql`.
 The first element of a tupple should be the trigger name defined in the entity declaration, or you will run into a compilation error.
-Since PostgreSQL uses functions for triggers, the PostgreSQL syntax is somewhat simplified (instead of tupples you just have Lazy Text quasiquotations), and instead the function name must match the trigger name in the entity definition.
+ Since PostgreSQL uses functions for triggers, the PostgreSQL syntax is somewhat simplified (instead of tupples you just have Lazy Text quasiquotations), and thus it is the (plpgsql) function name that must match the trigger name in the entity definition.

 B) Collect the SQL and define the custom `persistWith` functions.
 This is a step necessary to get compile time validation of the SQL: